On nilpotent extensions of $\infty$-categories and the cyclotomic trace: On additive -categories

-\ssec{Localization sequences of additive $\infty$-categories} Recall that an additive category is, in particular, enriched in the category of abelian groups.
-Hence, $x \in \mrm{Obj}(\sA)$ then $\Hom(x,x)$ is naturally an associative ring with $\circ$ acting as the multiplication.
+Recall that an additive category is, in particular, enriched in the category of abelian groups.
+Hence, if $x \in \mrm{Obj}(\sA)$ then $\Hom(x,x)$ is naturally an associative ring with $\circ$ acting as the multiplication.
 From this point of view, it is natural to view an additive category as the generalization of an associative ring.
-In higher algebra, the analog of an additive category is an additive $\infty$-category \cite{ggn}:
+In higher algebra, the analog of an additive category is an additive $\infty$-category \cite{ggn}, \cite[Appendix C.1.5]{SAG}.